Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

     <img src="images/architecture.png" width=75% height=75%>
 </div>

-This workshop will be utilizing mongoDB Atlas, BigQuery, and Data Studio instances that are being managed by Confluent.
+This workshop will be utilizing mongoDB Atlas, Redshift,flink instances that are being managed by Confluent.
 You will not be able to access these instances outside of the workshop time.
-To test ksqlDB and connectors outside of the workshop you can take a look at the ksqlDB [quickstart](https://docs.confluent.io/cloud/current/get-started/ksql.html) and fully-managed connectors [page](https://docs.confluent.io/cloud/current/connectors/index.html#kafka-connect-cloud).
+To test Flink and connectors outside of the workshop you can take a look at the flink [quickstart]([https://docs.confluent.io/cloud/current/get-started/ksql.html](https://docs.confluent.io/cloud/current/flink/get-started/quick-start-cloud-console.html)) and fully-managed connectors [page](https://docs.confluent.io/cloud/current/connectors/index.html#kafka-connect-cloud).
 ***

 ## **Prerequisites**